LeaVerou/htest/README.md

 htest aims to eliminate all boilerplate, so you can focus on the tests themselves.

 htest can be used in one of two ways: [HTML-first](docs/define/html/) or [JS-first](docs/define/js/):
+- In [**JS-first mode**](docs/define/js/) you write your tests in object literals, and you can [run them either in Node](docs/run/node) or [in the browser](docs/run/html).
+	* More suitable for pure JS code
+	* Tests are defined in a tree-like structure of object literals, with inheritance so you never have to repeat anything.
+	* Compatible with CI and other automated test running processes.
+	* Code must be compatible with Node to use the Node test runner.
 - In [**HTML-first mode**](docs/define/html/) you write your tests in HTML files and run them only in the browser.
 	* More suitable for UI-heavy code
 	* Pass-criteria extends beyond value matching or error catching, and could even be things like what CSS selectors match or what the DOM looks like.
 	* Reactive evaluation: if the HTML changes or the user interacts with the UI, relevant tests are re-evaluated.
 	* Mock interactions like click or focus with HTML attributes.
-- In [**JS-first mode**](docs/define/js/) you write your tests in object literals, and you can run them either in Node or in the browser.
-	* More suitable for pure JS code
-	* Tests are defined in a tree-like structure of object literals, with inheritance so you never have to repeat anything twice.
-	* Compatible with CI and other automated test running processes.

 You can even mix and match the two modes in the same testsuite!
 E.g. even a UI-heavy library has many JS-only functions that are better tested via JS-first tests.